MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-release-notes.md

 * Dynamic Partition Pruning,
 * Customers will be able to create new Spark 3.1 clusters and not Spark 3.0 (preview) clusters.

-For more details, refer to the [Apache Spark 3.1](https://techcommunity.microsoft.com/t5/analytics-on-azure-blog/spark-3-1-is-now-generally-available-on-hdinsight/ba-p/3253679) is now Generally Available on HDInsight - Microsoft Tech Community.
+For more details, see the [Apache Spark 3.1](https://techcommunity.microsoft.com/t5/analytics-on-azure-blog/spark-3-1-is-now-generally-available-on-hdinsight/ba-p/3253679) is now Generally Available on HDInsight - Microsoft Tech Community.

-For a complete list of improvements, please refer to the [Apache Spark 3.1 release notes.](https://spark.apache.org/releases/spark-release-3-1-2.html)
+For a complete list of improvements, see the [Apache Spark 3.1 release notes.](https://spark.apache.org/releases/spark-release-3-1-2.html)

-For more details on migration, refer to the [migration guide.](https://spark.apache.org/docs/latest/migration-guide.html)
+For more details on migration, see the [migration guide.](https://spark.apache.org/docs/latest/migration-guide.html)

 ## Kafka 2.4 is now generally available